thelizri/SmartEnviro-Control/README.md

 ## Usage

-1. Replace all the blanks in secrets.py with your credentials
-2. Power on the Raspberry Pi Pico.
+1. Power on the Raspberry Pi Pico.
-3. The LCD display will show the current temperature and humidity levels.
+2. The LCD display will show the current temperature and humidity levels.
-4. The fan will activate automatically when the temperature exceeds the predefined threshold.
+3. The fan will activate automatically when the temperature exceeds the predefined threshold.
-5. The system data will be pushed to your Adafruit IO account.
+4. The system data will be pushed to your Adafruit IO account.

 ## Wiring
 ![Wiring Diagram](https://github.com/thelizri/SmartEnviro-Control/blob/main/Wiring/Wiring_bb.png)